 Other features include live tracking of currently measured profiles and Roll Report handling with export to Microsoft Excel.
 We expect to extend supported Roll Report formats over time.
 Please contact email@example.com if your required format is not supported.

-Profile Historian is a Windows Desktop application that runs on Windows 10 and compatible Windows Server operating systems supporting the DirectX 11.1 hardware acceleration graphics API; this API is supported by all modern CPUs.
+Profile Historian is a Windows Desktop application that runs on Windows 10 and compatible Windows Server operating systems supporting the DirectX 11.1 hardware acceleration graphics API; this API is supported by all modern CPUs with integrated graphics.
 Memory of 8 GB or more is recommended.